Skip To Main Content

 While class dress is generally informal, all students are expected to dress appropriately for each occasion.
 Students may not wear clothing that exposes the midriff, shirts with offensive slogans, bathing suits, or hats in classroom buildings and the Hill House Dining Hall.
 Footwear must be worn in all buildings.
 There are some events (e.g. the festive dinner and final evening gathering at the end of the 5-week program) where semi-formal attire is encouraged but not required.
 The John F. Kennedy ’35 Institute in Government program requires semi-formal dress for the Washington, DC trip.

-General (On Campus) FAQ
+General (Campus Life) FAQ

 Interactive Campus Map